 Another favorite, the ’50s styles with nipped waists.
 Love ’em! – who doesn’t – they’ve remained a fashion favorite for many years and a style that keeps on repeating itself.
 The bateau neckline is also a favorite – SO flattering.
 I call it a summer dress, but the cotton material is heavy, so it’s perfect to wear almost all year.

 The skirt on this one has a bell shape, too – an unusual feature that is somewhat unique.
 This dress was custom-tailored and the construction is very unusual.
 I’ve never seen anything like it.
 Although it zips up the back, there is also an inner bodice that hooks together.
-This may have been the design of the woman who sewed it – in place of a bra(?)
+It may have been the design of the woman who sewed it – in place of a bra(?)

 Sometimes you’ll find a garment like this that is as interesting on the inside as it is on the outside.
 The tailoring details can sometimes be elaborate, even on commercially-made items.
 Not to mention what seamstresses can come up with on their own when they’re being creative –

 I actually bought this at a shop, which is unusual for me.
 There are lots of great ones that I have visited and included in my book references – no better place to see a collection of wonderful things in one spot and get the wisdom of the owner’s knowledge.
 It pays to know all the different types of places where true vintage likes to hide – because you just never know .. . . . ..

 MORGANA MARTIN, THE MAGICVINTAGESPY

 BOOK: HOW TO FIND THE BEST IN VINTAGE FASHION – AVAILABLE ON AMAZON.COM